hackclub/Arcade-Game-Jam/readme.md

     -  If you were on a team of two, please spesify your teammate's github username

 ### Congrats, you are done submitting!
-If you have any questions feel free to ask them in [#arcade-jam](https://hackclub.slack.com/archives/C07FMS2CC5A) on slack.
+If you have any questions feel free to ask them in [#arcade-jam](https://hackclub.slack.com/archives/C07FMS2CC5A) on slack. _[Here is a checklist if that's helpful :)](https://github.com/hackclub/Arcade-Game-Jam/blob/main/.github/PULL_REQUEST_TEMPLATE.md)_